-After waiting for a long and never knowing if Google just hates me or I’m too dumb to make it, I finally managed to rank a site on the first page of Google with “meaningful” impressions.
+After waiting for a long time and never knowing if Google just hates me or I’m too dumb to make it, I finally managed to rank a site on the first page of Google with “meaningful” impressions.

 The page which has to be celebrated is for my kana to romaji tool.
 The numbers are still abysmal but I now have a working plan to rank any site with low competition and decent amounts of traffic after a waiting period of 2-3 months.
 This fact made even realize how hard it would be to compete with Google.